NengQian/fluid_simulation/README.md

 ## Description

-This is the repo for the fluid simulation lab in 2018 SS, made by Chu-I Chao and Neng Qian.
+This is the repo for the fluid simulation lab in 2018 SS at RWTH, made by Chu-I Chao and Neng Qian.
 It has been tested on Linux(Ubuntu) and Mac OS.
+It includes PBF and WCSPH solvers, and a visualization program based on Merely3D.
+It applys Marching cubes to reconstruct fluid surface.

 ## Building